-There has been some discussion around the web this week about fine art reproductions on canvas and it’s getting me a concerned.
+There has been some discussion around the web this week about fine art reproductions on canvas and it’s getting me a bit concerned.
 It seems to me that people want every decision to be made for them before they stitch (no room for interpretation) and that many seem to want a needlepoint version of a painting to be, I’m sorry to classify it this way, a stitched “paint by number” version of the original art.

-As a result I’d like to clear something up.
+As a result, I’d like to clear something up.
 I’ve spent a long time studying both the different ways needlepoint designs can be produced, the different ways to stitch them, and the difference between needlepoint and other mediums.

 There are two ways to get a design reproduced on needlepoint canvas, by hand and by a mechanical process.
-By hand the design is either drawn (line-drawn) or painted on the canvas.
+By hand, the design is either drawn (line-drawn) or painted on the canvas.
 A painted canvas can either follow the intersection exactly (stitch painted) or not.
 Which it is depends on the designer and the design.
-But it is done by hand, means that irregularities in the canvas can be compensated for.
+But it is done by hand, which means that irregularities in the canvas can be compensated for.